Skip to main content

 Editorials

 There’s an old saying about America’s transportation system, “if it rolls, floats, or flies, it comes through Chicago.”
 As a member of Congress on the congressional committee that funds transportation and housing infrastructure, I’m proud that the city I represent is so integral to our nation’s transportation system.
+But the infrastructure that has been so critical to my city, and our country’s success, is quickly becoming obsolete, and replacing it is taking too long.

 Issues: Energy and Environment Transportation and Infrastructure Economy and Jobs